 Stevens-Johnson syndrome, also known as SJS or toxic epidermal necrolysis (TEN), is a rare but serious disorder of the skin and mucous membranes.
 It is caused by a genetic predisposition to have an adverse reaction to certain medications.

 The amount of skin involvement determines whether the disease is called SJS or TEN.
 If more than 30% of the total body surface area is involved, it is called toxic epidermal necrolysis or the acronym TEN.

 SJS/TEN is a very serious condition that causes blistering and sloughing of the skin and mucous membranes.
 The effect is similar to a severe full-thickness burn.
-The body becomes at risk for fluid loss, infection, organ failure, blindness, and death.Get in Touch
+The body becomes at risk for fluid loss, infection, organ failure, blindness, and death.Do you have a SJS case?

 Symptoms of Stevens-Johnson Syndrome

 The initial symptoms of SJS and TEN can include rash, fever, sore throat and mouth, fatigue, and burning eyes.
 As the disease progresses, symptoms can include:

 - Red or purple rash spreading over the body